As of: 09.12.2022

 d) Right to erasure (Right to be forgotten)

-If one of the aforementioned reasons applies, and a data subject wishes to arrange for the erasure of personal data stored, he or she may, at any time, contact any employee of the controller.
-The employee will arrange for the deletion request to be complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by us, he or she may, at any time, contact any employee of the controller.
+An employee us shall promptly ensure that the erasure request is complied with immediately.

 f) Right to data portability